 No person has been authorised to issue any advertisement or to give any information, or to make any representations in connection with the offering, placing, subscription, sale, conversion or redemption of the Shares other than those contained in this Prospectus and the KID(s) and, if issued, given or made, such advertisement, information or representations must not be relied upon as having been authorised by CVC PES SICAV.
 Neither the delivery of this Prospectus or of the KID(s) nor the offer, placement, subscription or issue of any of the Shares will under any circumstances create any implication or constitute a representation that the information given in this Prospectus and in the KID(s) is correct as of any time subsequent to the date hereof.
-No one is authorised to make any statements about this offering different from those that appear in this Prospectus or as otherwise provided by CVC (as defined below) in connection with the offering (including certain forward-looking statements and information, as well as certain benchmarking, league table, market comparison and other similar information) has been obtained from published and non-published sources or prepared by other parties and in certain cases has not been updated through the date hereof.
+No one is authorised to make any statements about this offering different from those that appear in this Prospectus and any representation to the contrary cannot be relied upon.
+Certain information contained in this Prospectus or as otherwise provided by CVC (as defined below) in connection with the offering (including certain forward-looking statements and information, as well as certain benchmarking, league table, market comparison and other similar information) has been obtained from published and non-published sources or prepared by other parties and in certain cases has not been updated through the date hereof.
 In addition, certain third-party information (including, without limitation, certain information concerning investment performance)